jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_classes.rst

     # Exceptions seen

-  the terminal_ is my friend, and shows :ref:`AttributeError<what causes AttributeError>`
+  the terminal_ is my friend, and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: python